Leeds and Selby Railway: York and North Midland Railway

 On 29 May 1839 the first section of George Hudson's York and North Midland Railway opened.
 It ran from York to a point just to the east of Milford station where a short chord connected it to the Leeds and Selby Railway.
 The line was extended southwards to Burton Salmon by 11 May 1840; and that line connected by another short chord to the junction with the Leeds and Selby on 9 November 1840.

 East of the junction was a station called York Junction.

 Hull and Selby Railway

 The original Leeds to Hull plan was completed in 1840 with the construction of a line running almost directly east from Selby to Hull.
 A bascule bridge was constructed across the Ouse at Selby, just north of the jetties at the rear of the original Selby station.
 A new station to the west was constructed, and the old station became a goods shed.

 Aberford Railway

 The Aberford railway was a private railway built during the same period as the Leeds and Selby Railway by the Gascoigne family.
 It ran from Aberford and connected at Garforth.
-It was built primarily to carry coal from the Gascoigne's coal mines but also carried passengers.
+It was built primarily to carry coal from the Gascoignes' coal mines but also carried passengers.
 It closed in 1924.